meiosis97/StableMate/pkg/README.md

     ##    user  system elapsed
     ##    4.27    0.17   17.18

-Selection result is summarized again by calling the resulting R object.
+The selection result is summarized again by calling the resulting R object.

 ``` r
 mod_stbm